Message Queue Task

 When sending or receiving messages, the Message Queue task uses one of four message types: data file, string, string message to variable, or variable.
 The string message to variable message type can be used only when receiving messages.

 The Message Queue task requires that the Integration Services service be installed.
 Some SQL Server components that you may select for installation on the Components to Install page or the Feature Selection page of the SQL Server Installation Wizard install a partial subset of Integration Services components.
 These components are useful for specific tasks, but the functionality of Integration Services will be limited.
-For example, the Business Intelligence Development Studio option installs the Integration Services components required to design a package, but the Integration Services service is not installed, and therefore the Message Queue task is not functional.
+For example, the SQL Server Data Tools (SSDT) option installs the Integration Services components required to design a package, but the Integration Services service is not installed, and therefore the Message Queue task is not functional.
 To ensure a complete installation of Integration Services, you must select Integration Services on the Components to Install page.
-For more information about installing and running the Message Queue task, see Considerations for Installing Integration Services and 64 bit Considerations for Integration Services.
+For more information about installing and running the Message Queue task, see Install Integration Services.

 The Message Queue task fails to comply with Federal Information Processing Standard (FIPS) 140-2 when the computer's operating system is configured in FIPS mode and the task uses encryption.
 If the Message Queue task does not use encryption, the task can run successfully.

 You can configure the message types that the Message Queue task provides in the following ways: